hide212131/jhipster-sample-app/README.md

 This application was generated using JHipster 8.0.0-beta.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0-beta.3](https://www.jhipster.tech/documentation-archive/v8.0.0-beta.3).

+The project has also been extended with [JHipster Native](https://github.com/jhipster/generator-jhipster-native) Blueprint.
+See what's been added here to learn [About Native Build](#about-native-build).

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.